Tending Grief: The Legacy

 Categories

-Seasonal gatherings at Hoyt Arboretum with Clara-Julia Peru offer a nature-centered space for you to spend time with grief rather than fix, resolve, or move beyond it.
-Mindful walking, artistic expression, sensory practices, and community reflection help us understand that grief is not linear.
+Seasonal gatherings at Hoyt Arboretum with Clara-Julia Peru invite participants to explore grief through nature, creativity, and community.
+Rather than trying to fix, resolve, or move beyond loss, these retreats create space to slow down, notice, and gently accompany grief.
 As the seasons shift between growth and dormancy, abundance and release, grief may feel different from one day, month, or year to the next.
+Nature reminds us that decay and renewal belong to the same cycle.

 FALL EQUINOX: Memory • Lineage • What Remains